john29917958/design-patterns-in-typescript/composite/README.md

 Composite
 ===

-Scenario: When there exists a tree node (root - leaf liked) structure.

-Pattern: Both root and leaf inherits the same interface, that is, share the same operations, while only the root nodes contain an array as child nodes.
+Scenario: Tree structures to implement.

-Remark: To realize customized operations to different types of child nodes, we can adopt “Visitor Design Pattern”.
+Remark: To realize customized operations on different types of child nodes, we can use Visitor design pattern.

-Examples: File explorer
+Examples: File explorer with folders and files.

 ![UML](UML.jpg)